The streams modality exposes two surfaces from the same subpath import:

 Control plane — Streams

 The control-plane client is stateless HTTPS.
-Every call is one query or mutation against the control-plane API; the persistent QUIC connection lives in the publisher/viewer, not here.
+Every call is one query or mutation against the control-plane API.
+The persistent QUIC connection lives in the publisher/viewer, not here.

 string